studyathome-internationally/rehabilitationstechnik/docs/chapter15.md

 {.lower-alpha}

-## Disorders in the Border Area Between Speech and Language
+## Disorders in the Border Area Between Language and Speech

-Disorders that fall into the border area between speech and language, i.e., in the transition from language conceived in words to sound formation (assignment of phonemes), are deliberately treated here with the speech disorders.
+Disorders that fall into the border area between language and speech, i.e., in the transition from language conceived in words to sound formation (assignment of phonemes), are deliberately treated here with the speech disorders.
-Although their causes lie before the actual articulation, this is because the aids used here must not support the speech itself, but the pronunciation.
+Although their causes lie before the actual articulation, this is because the aids used here must not support the language itself, but the pronunciation.

 1. Dyslalia
    Dyslalia is a disorder of articulation in which phonemes are changed or replaced by others.
-   The causes may include central speech disorders and delayed speech development.
+   The causes may include central language disorders and delayed language development.

 2. Echolalia
    Echolalia refers to the compulsive verbal or modified repetition of words and sentences heard or said without regard to the content or situation.